orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 `reload()` does nothing but re-imports the module

-Yes, this is "hot reloading", but is entirely useless for writing an autoreloader.
+Entirely useless for writing an autoreloader.

+^ Yes, this is "hot reloading" technically

 ---

 # State is the enemy of an autoreloader

-## Python objects have *lots* of state
+## Python modules have *lots* of state

 ^ All hot reloaders utilize language features that minimize state.